manjebrinkhuis/spongebob/README.md

-# SpongeBOB
+# SpongeBoB

-A study on vibro-tactile perception around the waist.
+A study on vibro-tactile perception around the waist (on Back or Belly), utilizing a custom device named "vibrosponge".